 Ensure that you have a frequent and reliable automated backup process.
 The built-in PDXpert backup facility is a short-term, on-demand solution.
-Preferred solutions may include one (or a combination) of Windows Backup, third-party utilities that are "SQL aware" and a home-grown scheduled backup.
+Preferred solutions may include one (or a combination) of Windows Backup, third-party utilities that are "SQL aware" and (not recommended) a home-grown scheduled backup.

 PDXpert Application Server requires exclusive uninterrupted access to the SQL Server database instance, usually called PDXPERT.
 Avoid stopping, restarting, or otherwise disrupting the SQL Server service or the hosting computer while PDXpert clients are logged into the system.

-Ensure that the PDXpert server and the clients are not blocked in your antivirus software.
+Ensure that the PDXpert server and the clients are not blocked by the antivirus software.
 The system and its local client are typically installed into the \Program Files\PDXpert folder; all remote clients are installed into – and must have full read-write permissions for – the user profile %LocalAppData%\PDXpert folder.
 Downloaded files may include .chm .config .db .dll .exe .gz .zip

 Some antivirus (AV) software can interfere with the PDXpert Application Server, and should be tested for problems while users perform normal database and library file tasks – especially while attaching large or compressed files.
 If in doubt, exclude the PDXpert server's Data Directory (and its subfolders) from antivirus scanning.
 The following image shows the Data Directory location, as displayed on the PDXpert Application Server console's Manage tab.